Tony Hawk’s Pro Skater 1 and 2 review — Skateboarding is gaming’s soulmate

 But these character models also give the game a different vibe than the punk-rock original.
 You’re looking at some people who — since the release of Tony Hawk Pro Skater — have gone on to create million-dollar businesses.
 They are parents who want to pay for their kids’ education.
 And it’s nice that this game doesn’t try to hide the reality of age to maintain some faux youth-culture energy.

 Likewise the soundtrack has also aged but by mostly standing still.
 Activision was able to bring back almost all of the songs from the first two games.
 On top of that, it also recorded new effects for the characters.
 Tony Hawk now grunts like Tony Hawk.
-And the sound of your skateboard’s trucks slamming onto a rail or landing on the ground is almost like ASMR
+And the sound of your skateboard’s trucks slamming onto a rail or landing on the ground is almost like ASMR.

 Skateboarding and video games are soulmates